 However, the significant cost reductions and increases in maintainability demonstrate that this courageous approach has paid off in a big way.

 Mixing courage and pragmatism

 Clearly, the issues around financing legacy transformation need to be tackled head on as early as possible.
 Failing to do so will either result in your transformation agenda never leaving the station or being derailed further down the tracks.

 This process isn’t simple though as some big issues need to be broached.
 There’s the double financial hit of maintaining legacy technology while also funding transformation.
 There’s also the fact that these early stages of transformation bring with them significant capital costs of their own.

 Leaders need courage and determination to push the transformation agenda forward but they can also employ innovative approaches to finance to help convince the hard to please.
 This can seem daunting at first but, when you consider the huge savings that can be made from transforming legacy applications, the rewards are clearly worth the effort.

-If you are interested in learning more about this topic, our team will soon be releasing our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach for your organisation to make legacy applications a thing of the past.
-Download a free preview here.
+If you are interested in learning more about this topic, our team has released our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach for your organisation to make legacy applications a thing of the past.
+Download a free copy here.

 We hope you enjoyed this post and found the content informative and engaging.
 We are always trying to improve our blog and we’d appreciate any feedback you could share in this short feedback survey.